Universal Quantum Hamiltonians

 All matrix elements of $h_\mathrm{Heis}$ or $h_{XY}$ are real numbers (in the standard basis).
-Thus any Hamiltonian built out of these interactions is also real.
+Thus any Hamiltonian built out of these interactions is also real (hence the lack of $\sigma_y$'s so far).
 Yet if it is to be universal, it must simulate Hamiltonians with complex matrix elements.